Why learn about operations management?

 Operations management is just what it sounds like: managing the operations of the business.
 The role of an operations manager is broad and encompasses multiple operational areas.
 While other employees can focus on a specialized area of operation (for example, finance and marketing), an operations manager wears many hats and does a bit of everything.
 While the term may be unfamiliar, you have probably already seen operations management in action—it even played a role in creating the beautiful turkey dinner in the photo below.

 What does it take to make Thanksgiving dinner happen?
 Planning, scheduling, technology, logistics, supply chain management, quality assurance—all the aspects of operations management.
-As an overview to this module, let’s take Turkey Day as an example:
+As an overview to this chapter, let’s take Turkey Day as an example:

 - Planning.
 Turkey dinner for fifteen people doesn’t just happen.
 It takes careful planning and possibly the delegation of tasks and duties to others.
 Who sets the table?
 Who brings the green bean casserole?
 What time should everyone arrive?

 - Scheduling.
 A turkey can take up to six hours to cook, and if you have only one oven, you’ll need to schedule what time the bird goes in and comes out so the rolls and sweet potatoes get a turn in the oven.

 - Technology.
 Obviously you’ll need an oven (or maybe a high-tech turkey fryer) and any number of cooking gadgets.
 Even the humble thermometer counts as technology.
 Unless you’re preparing a raw, paleo Thanksgiving dinner, technology will be essential.